 It is helpful to understand the geography and meteorology of California’s San Joaquin Valley; the place I call home.

-The Valley is bordered by several mountain ranges – the Sierra Nevada to the east, the Tejon and Tehachapi to the south and the Pacific Coast Range to the west.
+The Valley is bordered by several mountain ranges – the Sierra Nevada to the east, the Tehachapi to the south and the Pacific Coast Range to the west.
 The wind, when there is one, usually blows from northwest to southeast.
 Beginning late October, early November, hot, dry weather gives way to cold, damp climes.
 As the season heads toward winter, fog typically blankets the Valley on many days and nights.
 It is either that or extremely cold weather accompanied by fierce winds or there is rain.
 Very rarely does snow ever reach the Valley floor.
 And some winters are rainier than others.

 As spring approaches, temperatures warm but fog still remains an issue and can last until late March.
 Spring is marked by more rain and then by late spring, conditions start getting hotter and drier.